Car Seats

 A booster seat is also forward-facing, but is usually slimmer than a forward-facing car seat and is used with an adult seatbelt rather than an in-built harness.
 This style of seat is the last you’ll need to purchase for your child before they transition to an adult seatbelt.

 Choosing a car seat for your newborn is one of the most important things you’ll do before your baby arrives.
 By law, you will need to have a properly installed car seat in your car before you can take your baby home from the hospital.
-There are many different brands and types of car seats available, and it will take time and effort to decide which is suitable for your child.
-For a newborn, we recommend selecting a car seat from our baby capsule range.
-If you would like assistance in selecting the best baby car seat for your child, visit Babyroad today.

 While choosing the correct child car seat for your family is incredibly important, the most vital step is actually the installation.
 No matter which car seat you choose, it is crucial for the safety of your child that it is installed correctly as installing one incorrectly practically negates the use of the seat entirely.
-A car seat that’s installed properly will not budge – not even an inch forward or to either side.

 All car seats sold in Australia need to meet mandatory safety standards.
 The minimum legal requirements for using child car seats in Australia are based on age: